 What main takeaways do we want the employees to have after training?

 How will be determine the effectiveness of the course?
 How will we track performance before and after?

 2) Build in regular check-ins

 Managers should have an understanding regarding their team's training needs.
 Managers should be meeting with their employees on a frequent basis to ensure that their teams have the skills to perform their job effectively.
-When a manager can identify and bridge skill gaps early-on, employees become more productive and self-efficient.
+For example, if a manager is training a sales team on lead generation, managers need to outline that employees need skills like solid communication, social selling, etc. When a manager can identify and bridge skill gaps early-on, employees become more productive and self-efficient.
 To put it simply, the more skills that an employee has, the less managers will need to check (or redo) their work.

 3) Tie training/skill development to advancement and promotional opportunities

 Today, younger generations are starting to populate the workforce and getting hungry for career opportunities and the idea of possible promotions; 64% of generation Z cited “opportunity for career growth” as a top career priority.
 However, the majority of employees don't think they have mastered the skills that are needed in their job today.
 Understanding the competencies that they need to master in their current position and what skills they need to develop to 'move up the corporate ladder' or to move to a different position in the company can help motivate and retain employees.